TonyPhipps/SIEM/Matrix/Playbook-Structure.md

 [Provide insights on the actions of and tools for those who are expected to monitor and respond.]

-## Monitoring and Notifications
+## Detection Validation

-Describes how the detection will bring attention to itself.
-This typically involves monitors, dashboards, reports, emails, alerts, etc.
+[Describe how the detection will bring attention to itself.
+This typically involves monitors, dashboards, reports, emails, alerts, etc.]

-## Playbook Verification
+### Expected Paths that Surface This Playbook
 [Describe expected paths that would lead to this Playbook being identified as the proper course of action/response.
 List specific monitors, dashboards, reports, automated emails, alerts, etc. In cases where a user may provide the initial notification, provide language to look for. e.g.:
 - A call from a user referencing a Symantec Antivirus popup or window.
 - An email from a System Administrator citing an antivirus alert in Symantec Manager.]

+#### Indicators of Legitimacy (false positive, but may still warrant a response action)

+#### Indicators of Compromise (true positive):

 ## Recommended Response Action(s)